Causality Across Languages (CAL): Datooga

 is used rather than for the voiceless uvular stop.
 Datooga is a tonal language but the transcriptions do not (yet) contain tone marking.

-The deposit contains twelve sessions, each session representing one participants’ response to the discourse task.
+The collection contains twelve sessions, each session representing one participants’ response to the discourse task.
 Sessions contain a compressed MP4 video recording, an extracted WAV file, and an ELAN file with a transcription of the recording.

 Acknowledgement and citation